DeedWark/MailinGO/README.md

 --base64         Encode body in base64 (default no) --prompt         Write body with a Prompt (HTML allowed) --save           Save email to an EML file
+--silent         Silent mode - Do not display overview or info
 ```
 ## Overview
 ```